Special solutions of a discrete Painlev\'e equation for quantum minimal surfaces: Conclusions

-{\bf Acknowledgments:} AH is grateful to Jens Hoppe, Bas Lemmens and Ana Loureiro for insightful conversations, and thanks the following institutions: University of Northern Colorado for supporting his visit in October 2023; BIMSA for supporting his attendance at the RTISART meeting in July 2024; and the Graduate School of Mathematical Sciences, University of Tokyo, for the invitation to speak at the FoPM Symposium in February 2025, where some of these results were first presented.
-PC and BM acknowledge simulating discussions with Clare Dunning.
+{\bf Acknowledgments:} PC and BM acknowledge simulating discussions with Clare Dunning.
+AD is grateful to Alexander Stokes for many stimulating discussions, and to BIMSA for the financial support through the startup grant, and for creating an ideal environment for doing research.
+AH is grateful to Jens Hoppe, Bas Lemmens and Ana Loureiro for insightful conversations, and thanks the following institutions: University of Northern Colorado for supporting his visit in October 2023; BIMSA for supporting his attendance at the RTISART meeting in July 2024; and the Graduate School of Mathematical Sciences, University of Tokyo, for the invitation to speak at the FoPM Symposium in February 2025, where some of these results were first presented.
 BM is grateful to EPSRC for the support of a postgraduate studentship.
+The authors also thank an anonymous referee for some helpful comments and suggestions for additional references that were missing from the original submission, which improved the final version.

 Conflict of Interest: The authors declare that they have no conflicts of interest.

 \fit#1{\textit{\frenchspacing#1}}